← Back to 史記

 便

 Duke Xiao employed Wei Yang, who wished to change the laws.
 But Yang feared that the world would criticize him.
 Wei Yang replied, "Doubtful actions bring no reputation; doubtful affairs achieve no merit.
 Moreover, those who practice superior conduct are inevitably criticized by their age; Those with uniquely wise plans are inevitably scorned by the people.
 Fools are blind to accomplished facts; the wise see things at their inception.
 The people cannot be consulted about beginnings, but can enjoy successes.
 Those who discuss supreme virtue do not harmonize with custom; those who accomplish great deeds do not consult the multitude.
 Therefore, if sages can strengthen the state, they do not follow old laws; if they can benefit the people, they do not follow old rituals."
 Duke Xiao replied, "Excellent."
 Gan Long objected, "Not so.
 Sages do not change the people and then teach them; the wise do not alter laws and then govern.
-Following the people's nature to teach them, succeeds without toil; those who govern by following established laws—officials are familiar with them and the people find peace in them.'
+Teaching in accordance with the people's nature succeeds without toil; those who govern by following established laws—officials are familiar with them and the people find peace in them.'
 Wei Yang said: 'What Long says is the talk of common customs.
 Ordinary people are content with old customs; scholars drown in what they have heard.
 These two types are suitable for occupying office and maintaining laws, but not for discussing matters beyond the laws.
 The Three Dynasties differed in ritual yet became kings; the Five Hegemons differed in law yet became hegemons.
 The wise create laws; fools are bound by them; the worthy change rituals; the worthless are constrained by them.'
 Du Zhi said: 'If the benefit is not a hundredfold, do not change the law; if the merit is not tenfold, do not change the institutions.
 Following antiquity has no fault; following ritual has no error.'
 Wei Yang said: 'Governing the age is not by one way alone; benefiting the state does not mean following antiquity.
-Therefore Tang and Wu did not follow antiquity yet became kings; Xia and Yin did not change their rituals yet perished.
+Therefore, Tang and Wu did not follow antiquity yet became kings; Xia and Yin did not change their rituals yet perished.
 Those who oppose antiquity cannot be condemned, while those who merely follow ritual are not worth praising.'
 Duke Xiao said: 'Excellent.'
 He appointed Wei Yang as Left Chamberlain and finally established the edict for changing the laws.

 4